RO2:GOTW historical notes

 Public summaries describe the Korean open beta shrinking to fewer active servers, with once-busy areas becoming quiet.

-Original service terminated
+Original service terminates

 Legend of the Second replaces it